-Brethren, today we’re going to be discussing a very hot topic that people may have strong views against/for.
-Below is what I think about homosexuality in Freemasonry.
+Brethren, today we’re going to be discussing a very controversial topic that I know many people have strong views against/for.

 This is not because more people are homosexual today than before, but because, even though homosexuals are still not widely accepted, homosexuality is becoming less of a “taboo” and being homosexual is not considered “crazy” or “shocking” anymore.

 I’m a heterosexual male and a Freemason but I have always wondered if Freemasonry accepted homosexual members and welcomes them to the fraternity.

 In this article, we will discuss this idea covering the subject both theoretically and also taking a look at how “old rules” can come into play when it comes to accepting homosexuality in the Craft.

 Is Freemasonry Based on Equality?